Amplitude analysis and branching fraction measurement of the decay $D^0 \to K^0_S\pi^0\pi^0$: Amplitude analysis

 To achieve optimal resolution and ensure that all events are within the PHSP boundary, a kinematic fit is performed, in which the four-momenta of the final-state particles are constrained to the initial four-momenta of the $e^+e^-$ system and the reconstructed masses of the $D^0$, $K_S^0$ and $\pi^0$ mesons are constrained to their known values~\cite{PDG}.
 The four-momenta of the final-state particles are updated by the kinematic fit for the amplitude analysis.

 After applying all of the aforementioned criteria, there are 20349 events retained in the signal region for the amplitude analysis.
 The signal purity ($\omega_{\rm{sig}}$), determined from an unbinned 2D maximum likelihood fit to the $M_{\rm{BC}}^{\rm{sig}}$ versus $M_{\rm{BC}}^{\rm{tag}}$ distribution (see Appendix~\ref{2dfit} for details), is measured to be $(93.5\pm 0.2)\%$.
-The uncertainty of purity is obtained by propagating uncertainties of fitting parameters according to the correlation matrix.
+The purity uncertainty is obtained by propagating uncertainties of fitted parameters according to the correlation matrix.
 The fit results are shown in Fig. \ref{fig:2dfit}.